clalanliu/CompareView/README.md

 # PairViewer

 > A concise image viewer for image comparison.
-(Window enlarging is unsupported for the present and hence maximizing the window will result in unexpected error!)
+(Window maximizing button is unsupported for the present and hence maximizing the window will result in unexpected error!
+Please resize the window by the mouse if needed.)

 **Key features:**